core-wg/oscore/draft-ietf-core-object-security.md

 ## Signaling Messages {#coap-signaling}

-Signaling messages were specifically introduced only for CoAP over reliable transports ({{I-D.ietf-core-coap-tcp-tls}}), and are indicated with a CoAP Code in the 7.00-7.31 range.
-The signaling messages are dependent of the underlying transport, but since the transport layer may change, signaling may be terminated in an intermediate device.

-The use of OSCORE for protecting signaling is application dependent.
-The signaling messages MAY be unprotected or MAY be encrypted and integrity protected end-to-end.
-In the former case OSCORE SHALL leave the signaling message unaltered, in the latter case OSCORE SHALL protect the signaling message as a request/response CoAP message.
-All signaling message options are Class E.

-The Code of the signaling messages defined in {{I-D.ietf-core-coap-tcp-tls}}) are mapped as follows:

-* the Outer Code of the OSCORE message of the signaling messages with Code 7.01, 7.02, 7.04, and 7.05 SHALL be set to 0.02 (POST).
+Signaling messages (CoAP Code 7.00-7.31) were introduced to exchange information related to an underlying transport connection in the specific case of CoAP over reliable transports ({{I-D.ietf-core-coap-tcp-tls}}).
+The use of OSCORE for protecting Signaling is application dependent.

+OSCORE MAY be used to protect Signaling if the endpoints for OSCORE coincide with the endpoints for the connection.
+If OSCORE is used to protect Signaling then:

+* Signaling messages SHALL be protected as CoAP Request messages, except in the case the Signaling message is a response to a previous Signaling message, in which case it SHALL be protected as a CoAP Response message.
+For example, 7.02 (Ping) is protected as a CoAP Request and 7.03 (Pong) as a CoAP response.
-* the Outer Code of the OSCORE message of the signaling messages with Code 7.03 SHALL be set to 2.04 (Changed).
+* The Outer Code for Signaling messages SHALL be set to 0.02 (POST), unless it is a response to a previous Signaling message, in which case it SHALL be set to 2.04 (Changed).
+* All Signaling options, except the Object-Security option, SHALL be Inner (Class E).

+NOTE: Option numbers for Signaling messages are specific to the CoAP Code (see Section 5.2 of {{I-D.ietf-core-coap-tcp-tls}}).

+If OSCORE is not used to protect Signaling, Signaling messages SHALL be unaltered by OSCORE.

 # The COSE Object {#cose-object}